ordorub/ios/README.md

-On Android there are no errors, everything works correctly.
+On Android in Chrome there are no errors, everything works correctly.

-On iPhone SE 1st, iOS 15.8.1 an error often occurs in a specific situation.
+On iPhone SE 1st, iOS 15.8.1 in Chrome and Safari an error often occurs in a specific situation.

 If I go from the news page to the about page and back several times, an error appears that I cannot debug.
 After it, GET requests stop working.